The ArtsThe Portland Harbor Hotel is surrounded by a vibrant community of artists and art enthusiasts.

 If you're in town at the beginning of the month, First Friday Art Walks are extremely popular with both locals and visitors.
 During these events, studios, museums and galleries open their doors to the public for a citywide presentation of new exhibitions.
 Take a stroll, enjoy new art, and maybe even take something home with you—a wonderful way to remember your visit to Portland.

 If it's live music you're looking for, Portland's Old Port and Arts districts are full of incredible performance venues.
-The city's venues range from its biggest, the Cumberland County Civic Center, where Bob Dylan, the Black Eyed Peas, and the White Stripes have performed in recent years, to smaller, more independent performance spots like 1 Longfellow Square and rock and blues clubs like the Big Easy (a few blocks away from the hotel on Market Street).
+The city's venues range from its biggest, the Cumberland County Civic Center, where Bob Dylan, the Black Eyed Peas, and the White Stripes have performed in recent years, to smaller, more independent performance spots like 1 Longfellow Square and rock and blues clubs like the Big Easy (a few blocks away from the hotel on Market Street), Blue, or Gingko Blue.
 Portland's lively music scene will certainly perk up your ears.
 Heard a great local band play in the Old Port and want to bring their music home?
 Try Bull Moose on Middle Street, where the range of local, national, and international artists will surely satisfy any of your musical cravings.

 Up the street a few blocks from Bull Moose, you'll marvel at the beautiful architecture of Merrill Auditorium, another of the city's large performance venues.
 The auditorium shares space with Portland's City Hall and supports a diverse spectrum of performers: the Portland Symphony Orchestra and Portland Ballet are two of the local arts organizations electrifying audiences.
 National Broadway tours and popular musicians also perform at Merrill, and it would be a shame to miss seeing the graceful dancers perform the Nutcracker ballet each November and December.